vanHeemstraSystems/led-clock/README.md

 You can from now on browse to this new IP address to see the LED Clock web page: http://192.168.68.113

+**Configuration**

+To adjust the timemzone to Amsterdam, enter "2" in the textbox for Time Zone (meaning UPC time plus 2), and click "Save Configuration".
+The time on the LED Clock will from now on show the time as it is in Amsterdam.

 ## 400 - Conclusion